0bipinnata0/bookmark-s/docs/CI-CD-GUIDE.md

 For the workflow to function correctly, these secrets need to be set:
 - `VSCE_PAT`: A VS Code Marketplace Personal Access Token with publish permissions
-- `GITHUB_TOKEN`: Automatically provided by GitHub Actions
+- `HUB_TOKEN`: Automatically provided by GitHub Actions

 ### Getting a VS Code Marketplace Token